 Discover the career path of Brittney Griner, from the first major opportunity to industry-changing achievements.

-Brittney Yvette Griner is an American professional basketball player currently playing for the Atlanta Dream in the WNBA.
-A dominant center, she's a six-time WNBA All-Star and has won three Olympic gold medals with the U.S. women's national team, showcasing her skill on the international stage.
-In 2023, Time magazine recognized her influence by naming her one of the 100 most influential people in the world.
+Brittney Griner is an American professional basketball player currently playing for the Atlanta Dream in the WNBA.
+A dominant force, she is a six-time WNBA All-Star and has won three Olympic gold medals with the U.S. women's national team.
+Griner's influence extends beyond the court, as she was recognized by Time magazine as one of the 100 most influential people in the world in 2023.

-On November 11, 2008, Brittney Griner recorded 25 blocks in a game against Houston Alief Hastings, setting the record for the most blocks ever recorded by a female in a high school game in the U.S.
+On November 11, 2008, Brittney Griner recorded 25 blocks in a game against Houston Alief Hastings, which was the most ever recorded by a female in a high school game in the U.S.

 On December 16, 2009, Brittney Griner recorded Baylor's first triple-double with 34 points, 13 rebounds, and a Big 12 Conference record of 11 blocked shots.

-In 2009, Brittney Griner was named a WBCA All-American and participated in the WBCA High School All-America Game, scoring 20 points and collecting 9 rebounds.
+In 2009, Brittney Griner was named a WBCA All-American and participated in the WBCA High School All-America Game, leading the team by scoring 20 points and collecting 9 rebounds.

-In January 2010, Brittney Griner became only the seventh player to dunk during a women's college basketball game, and only the second woman to dunk twice in a single college game, marking a significant achievement in women's basketball.
+In January 2010, Brittney Griner became only the seventh player to dunk during a women's college basketball game, and only the second woman to dunk twice in a single college game, making the second and third dunks of her college career in a 99–18 victory against Texas State University.

-On April 3, 2012, Brittney Griner led Baylor to win the Division I Women's Basketball Championship with 26 points, 13 rebounds, and 5 blocked shots in an 80–61 victory over Notre Dame, finishing the season undefeated with 40 wins.
+On April 3, 2012, Brittney Griner led Baylor to win the Division I Women's Basketball Championship, with 26 points, 13 rebounds and 5 blocked shots against Notre Dame.
+Griner was named the Final Four's Most Outstanding Player.

-In 2012, Brittney Griner had a breakout junior year, earning recognition as a three-time All-American, AP Player of the Year, Most Outstanding Player of the Final Four, leading Baylor to the National Championship, and winning the Best Female Athlete ESPY Award.
+In 2012, Brittney Griner had a breakout junior year, being named the AP Player of the Year, the Most Outstanding Player of the Final Four, leading Baylor in winning the National Championship, and winning the Best Female Athlete ESPY Award.

-In 2012, Brittney Griner was named the AP Player of the Year and The 2012 Premier Player of Women's College Basketball after averaging 23.2 points, 9.4 rebounds and 5 blocks per game during her junior season.
+In her junior season in 2012, Brittney Griner was named AP Player of the Year and The 2012 Premier Player of Women's College Basketball.

-In April 2013, Dallas Mavericks owner Mark Cuban expressed interest in potentially drafting Brittney Griner to the NBA, but no offer was extended.
+In April 2013, Dallas Mavericks owner Mark Cuban said he would consider drafting Brittney Griner to the NBA, and Griner expressed interest in the opportunity.

-On May 27, 2013, in her WNBA debut against the Chicago Sky, Brittney Griner equaled the WNBA dunk record, recording two dunks and becoming the third WNBA player to dunk.
+On May 27, 2013, in her WNBA debut against the Chicago Sky, Brittney Griner equaled the WNBA dunk record, recording two dunks.
+She became the third WNBA player to dunk and first to do so twice in one game.

-In 2013, Brittney Griner was selected as the first overall pick in the WNBA draft by the Phoenix Mercury, launching her professional basketball career.
+In 2013, Brittney Griner was selected as the first overall pick in the WNBA draft by the Phoenix Mercury.

 On June 29, 2014, Brittney Griner set a WNBA record with 11 blocks in a regular season game win against the Tulsa Shock, along with 21 points and 8 rebounds.

-Brittney Griner was a FIBA Women's World Cup winner with Team USA in 2014, adding to her international achievements.
+In 2014, Brittney Griner won a FIBA Women's World Cup winner with Team USA.

-In 2014, Brittney Griner won the WNBA championship with the Phoenix Mercury, marking a significant achievement in her professional career.
+In 2014, Brittney Griner won the WNBA championship with the Phoenix Mercury.

-In 2016, Brittney Griner led the U.S. national women's basketball team to victory at the Rio Olympics, securing a gold medal.
+In 2016, Brittney Griner led the U.S. national women's basketball team to victory at the Rio Olympics.

-On March 12, 2017, Brittney Griner re-signed with the Phoenix Mercury to a multi-year deal after her rookie contract expired, solidifying her commitment to the team.
+On March 12, 2017, Brittney Griner re-signed with the Mercury to a multi-year deal once her rookie contract expired.

-On June 7, 2017, Brittney Griner scored a career-high 38 points in a 98–90 overtime win against the Indiana Fever.
+On June 7, 2017, Brittney Griner scored a career-high 38 points along with 9 rebounds in a 98–90 overtime win against the Indiana Fever.

-Brittney Griner was a FIBA Women's World Cup winner with Team USA again in 2018, marking her second win in the competition.
+In 2018, Brittney Griner won a FIBA Women's World Cup winner with Team USA.

 On August 25, 2019, Brittney Griner scored a season-high 34 points in a 94–86 loss to the Chicago Sky.

-In 2021, Brittney Griner helped the Phoenix Mercury reach the WNBA finals, where they lost to the Chicago Sky in 4 games, after scoring the most points in the playoffs.
+In 2021, Brittney Griner averaged 20.5 points and 9.5 rebounds during the regular season, helping the Mercury reach the WNBA finals where they lost to the Chicago Sky in 4 games.
+She scored the most points in the playoffs with 240.

-In May 2023, Brittney Griner made her return to the WNBA after being released from Russia, receiving a standing ovation from the audience.
+In May 2023, Brittney Griner made her return to the WNBA, receiving a standing ovation from the audience.

 In 2024, Brittney Griner won her third consecutive gold medal with Team USA at the Olympics in France.